jawordpressorg/core-handbook/core/best-practices/commit-messages.md

 ## Format

-The general format for a commit message is as follows:
+The full format for a commit message is as follows:

 > Component: Brief summary.
 >